rnaksdl/rnaksdl.github.io/readme.md

 	I've decided to just start from the ground up!
 	Wish me luck!
 	I also wanna utilize git branches more!

+	I successfully deployed a simple HTML to the internet hehehe

 10/17/2023
 	I just felt like making my own website.